adamskor/NewWorldQueue/README.md

 If there are any errors when trying to run this program make sure the earlier steps are completed or send me an email at *adamengman1@gmail.com* and will try to assist you.

-After this you should lose your cursor in the command prompt and blank line should appear under the line on which you wrote the command.
+After this you should lose your cursor in the command prompt and a information message should appear.
 Do not close the command prompt.
 Now you can start up New World and navigate until you reach the screen with the **PLAY** button that enters you in to a queue.
 Now you can turn off your monitor and go to bed and tommorow morning the computer will press play at the time you set, placing you in the queue.

+If you accidentally started the program or want to change the time, press **ctrl-z** when in the command prompt and the program should terminate.

 Notes: I chose not to create this program as an executable with a simple GUI simply because Windows antivirus and defender would go crazy and no one would dare to download and start that file, and rightly so.